Surgeries to Lower Your Risk of Gynecologic Cancer

 Bilateral salpingectomy

-This is a surgery to remove your fallopian tubes but not your ovaries.
-In certain cases, you may have a bilateral salpingectomy if you have a high chance of having ovarian or fallopian tube cancer in the future and aren’t at the recommended age to have your ovaries removed.
+This is surgery to remove your fallopian tubes but not your ovaries.
+You may have a bilateral salpingectomy if you:

 Total hysterectomy

-A total hysterectomy is a surgery to remove your uterus and cervix.
-You may be having a hysterectomy to lower your risk for gynecologic cancer, because you have uterine, cervical, fallopian tube, or ovarian cancer, uterine fibroids, endometriosis, heavy vaginal bleeding, or pelvic pain.
-Your doctor will explain why you’re having the surgery.
+A total hysterectomy is surgery to remove your uterus and cervix.
+You may have a hysterectomy to lower your risk for gynecologic cancer because you have:

 Total hysterectomy with a BSO

-If both your ovaries are removed during surgery, you’ll stop menstruating.
-You may have normal symptoms of menopause, including night sweats, hot flashes, and vaginal dryness.
+You may have normal symptoms of menopause.
+This includes night sweats, hot flashes, and vaginal dryness.
 If you’re in menopause or have already gone through it, you may or may not still notice some of these symptoms.

 Talk with your healthcare provider about ways to manage these symptoms.
-There are hormonal and non hormonal treatments to help manage them, if needed.
+There are hormonal and non-hormonal treatments to help manage them, if needed.
 Your healthcare provider will recommend a treatment based on your medical history and other health concerns.

-About MSK’s CATCH Program
+About MSK’s CATCH program

 Last Updated